 - 1. The program ensures an appropriate balance of theory and practice. - 2.
 The curriculum (core and non-core) contributes to the achievement of - a) Critical thinking, quantitative reasoning, written and oral communication skills - b) Knowledge of society and culture, and skills relevant to civic engagement. - 3.
 All courses provide exposure to increasingly complex theory at the degree level and, in applied or professional courses and where otherwise appropriate, the application of that theory to practice and to the demands of practice in the field(s). - 4.
-Where applicable, the curriculum reflects appropriate levels of Ontario and Canadian content. - 5.
+Where applicable, the curriculum reflects appropriate levels of Ontario, Canadian and Indigenous, that is First Nations, Métis and Inuit cultural, content. - 5.
 The curriculum (core and non-core) reflects current knowledge in its field(s). - 6.
 Learning outcomes in the subjects/courses enable graduates to meet or exceed the required outcomes for: - a) Graduates from similar programs in Ontario and other jurisdictions - b) The field(s) of study and/or practice - c) Any relevant professional or accrediting body.